Driver Policy

 • Failure to follow PVGP safety policies or procedures as required.

-• Harassment, abuse, or slander of the PVGP or participants in any public forum, including electronic and social media forums.
+• Harassment, abuse, or slander of PVGP volunteers, members of its partner organizations, entrants and/or guests in any public forum, including electronic and social media forums.

-Any PVGP participant, attendee or vendor, at any PVGP event who violates this Code of Conduct is subject to discipline, up to and including expulsion from future events and the organization.
+Any PVGP participant, crewmember, attendee or vendor, at any PVGP -sponsored event who violates this Code of Conduct is subject to discipline, up to and including expulsion from future events and the organization.

 DRIVER CONDUCT